 SEST-566 Biotechnology and Security

-This course addresses the concepts that frame the discussion for how biotechnology advances, or a lack thereof, impact national and individual security.
-First, the course examines how biotechnology fits into the definition of security.
-It will then review concepts and current developments in the biotechnological sciences.
-This discussion will be accessible to scientists and non-scientists.
-Next, the course looks at the history and future of biological weapons and addresses health and human security.
-Finally, the course will consider the legal, ethical, and policy challenges brought on by rapid advances in biotechnology.
-Student research will first focus on a specific biotechnology advance and its impact on the threat of biological weapons.
+This course addresses the intersection of biotechnology and security with a focus on past and potential policy responses.
+The course will begin by bringing students up to date on security relevant biotechnology and examine how biotechnology fits into the definition of security.
+We will discuss the historical use of biotechnology for security purposes and explore the inherent challenges to balancing the risks and benefits of this emerging technology.
+The course will consider the legal, ethical, and policy challenges brought on by rapid advances in biotechnology.
+Student research will first focus on a specific biotechnology advance and its impact on the threat of malicious use of biotechnology.
 Secondly, students will address a potential policy, law, or regulation designed to prevent, deter, or defend against biotechnological advances.
+This course will be accessible to scientists and non-scientists.

 The following syllabi may help you learn more about this course (login required):